yuseok-kim-edushare/simple-.net-Crypting-For-PowerBuilder/Examples/SQL-server-Net 4.8/README.md

 2. XML parsing issues are identified and reported
 3. Column discovery problems are diagnosed
 4. Users get actionable error messages instead of silent failures

+### Procedure Name Change (Latest)
+- **Problem**: The procedure name "RestoreEncryptedTable" could cause system confusion
+- **Solution**: Renamed to "DecryptTableWithMetadata" for better clarity and to avoid naming conflicts
+- **Files Updated**: All SQL scripts and documentation updated to use the new name

+### Verification Script Fix (Latest)
+- **Problem**: Installation verification queries were returning 0 counts due to incorrect procedure names
+- **Root Cause**: Verification queries were still looking for the old procedure name "RestoreEncryptedTable"
+- **Solution**: Created comprehensive verification script with correct object names and expected counts
+- **Files Updated**:
+  - `Examples/SQL-server-Net 4.8/verify-installation.sql` (new comprehensive verification script)
+  - `Examples/SQL-server-Net 4.8/install-complete.sql` (updated verification queries)
+  - `Examples/SQL-server-Net 4.8/README.md` (added verification instructions)

+The verification script ensures:
+1. All 33 expected objects are correctly counted
+2. Assembly installation is verified
+3. Basic functionality is tested
+4. Clear error reporting for any missing objects

 ## Support